HebbyHebz/MSLA_Rhino/README.md

 # Team RHINO 🦏

-## Project Description 🤔
+## Project Description

-Team Rhino is crafting an innovative Power Apps solution tailored for Microsoft Learn Student Ambassadors.
-This app not only facilitates seamless team formation but also empowers team leads to pinpoint individuals with specific skillsets and team seeker to find adequate team thanks to AI suggestions.
+Team Rhino has developed an innovative solution for MLSA AI projects by creating a web application utilizing Power Apps and Azure AI.
+This application streamlines team formation, enabling team leads to identify individuals with specific skill sets and allowing team seekers to find suitable teams through AI-driven suggestions.

+The project prototype has been design using user center design metodologies to ensure a good user experience given the potential number of ambassadors that can used it.
+In the future we hope we can continue the development of this project by the hand of MLSA coordinators to enhance our propsal.